-Below are some of the factors and risks that HR professionals should be mindful of, and how to best address them.
+Below are some of the workplace safety concerns that HR professionals should be mindful of, and how to best address them.

 The Occupational Safety and Health Administration (OSHA) defines ergonomics as “the science of designing the job to fit the worker.”
 Instead of physically forcing the worker’s body to fit the job, tasks, tools, and equipment are strategically designed to reduce an employee’s physical stress.
 Getting this right isn’t just good for the employee’s health, it’s good for productivity, too.